 - Support modular expansion to new data sources and reporting area

 - Are relatively simple to understand, document, and manage

-In addition, the Inmon method is a top-down approach, meaning a full schema is defined based on known data sources (i.e., transactional systems), and data is kept fully normalized throughout development.
-In this way, the Inmon approach is akin to “waterfall” software development (as opposed to agile development), resulting in longer-duration projects, higher development hours, and higher risk the final product may get out of sync with business objectives as technical development cycles increase.
+The Inmon method is a top-down approach, meaning a full schema is defined based on known data sources (i.e., transactional systems), and data is kept fully normalized throughout development.
+In this way, the Inmon approach is akin to “waterfall” software development (as opposed to agile development), resulting in longer-duration projects, higher development hours, and higher risk that the final product may get out of sync with business objectives as technical development cycles increase.
 This potential disconnect is exacerbated by the fact that Inmon models require most or all of the data warehouse to be completely developed before reports can be created.
 Additionally, making significant changes to an existing Inmon model (e.g., structural changes necessitated by changing business requirements) can be slow, expensive, and inherently risky.